 Analyses of Ghana's e-waste import tend to focus on the dangerous effects of its informal processing.
 Richard Grant and Martin Oteng-Ababio employ the concept of urban mining to take a more differentiating look at a thriving informal economy.

 Housing & Informality

-URBANET’s latest infographic series with interesting facts and figures about urbanisation in Nigeria.
+URBANET’s latest infographic series with interesting facts and figures about urbanisation and urban development in Viet Nam.